 In the spring, things got a little better after some people from Congress came to Valley Forge and saw how bad it was.
-But sickness spread because there wasn't enough food or clean water.
+[Reference Soldiers Image] But sickness spread because there wasn't enough food or clean water.
 Soldiers got lice.
-Some had other diseases like typhus, typhoid, dysentery, pneumonia, or the flu.
 Dead horses were left out, making the camp smell really bad.
 General Washington even had to make rules about where soldiers could go to the bathroom to keep everyone healthy.

-Why did sickness spread at Valley Forge, even though some help came from Congress in the spring?
+Why did sickness spread at Valley Forge?

-TELL Students A
+TELL Students P

 To stop smallpox from spreading, General Washington told his soldiers to get a shot in January 1777.
-Smallpox is a serious and often deadly viral infection that is contagious - meaning it spreads from person to person - and can cause permanent scarring.
-General Washington made sure everyone got the shot to prevent the soldiers from getting sick.
+Smallpox is a serious viral infection that is contagious - meaning it spreads from person to person - and can cause permanent scarring and even death.
+General Washington made sure everyone got the shot to help prevent the soldiers from getting sick.
 Even with all these efforts, about 2,000 soldiers died from sickness during the six months at Valley Forge.
 It was a very sad time, and no other camp in the war had more soldiers die than at Valley Forge.

-Why did General Washington want his soldiers to get a shot in 1777?
+Why did General Washington want his soldiers to get a shot in 1777, and how did it help during the hard winter at Valley Forge?